William J. McCluney: Perry's flagship - again

 Upon rendezvous with the East India Squadron that now included ten ships and more than 1,600 men, Commodore Perry transferred his flag to the Powhatan for final negotiations with the Japanese.

 Under Perry's orders, McCluney prepared the Powhatan for a celebratory dinner for the Japanese commissioners.
 Monday, 27 March 1854, a giant awning covered the Powhatan's deck.
 Flags of both nations flew for the Japanese guests and the American hosts.
 The commissioners were entertained by Perry and his captains in the commodore's cabin.
 The rest of the Japanese officials and guests were entertained with an American minstrel performance on deck.

 On Friday, 31 March 1854, Perry and the Commissioners signed the Japanese-American agreement, called the Convention of Kanagawa.
 With no translators fluent in both Japanese and English, the agreement was completed in multiple languages - English, Japanese, Chinese, and Dutch.

 Perry and part of the East India Squadron returned to the United States.
 McCluney and the Powhatan remained on East Indies station in support of American interests in China and elsewhere.

 Battle of Ty-Ho Bay

 Off Hong Kong, McCluney assisted the British warships HMS Rattler and HMS Eaglet in recovering merchant vessels taken by Chinese pirates.
 The captured merchant vessels were located in Ty-Ho (also called Tai-ho or Tai O) Bay with a fleet of junks manned by an estimated 1,500 pirates.
 The bay was too shallow for either British or American warships.
 The Rattler and Powhatan launched small armed boats for action against the pirates.
 Powhatan Marine First Lieutenant James H. Jones led 26 American marines along with seven American officers and 66 sailors.
 Rattler provided a comparable force.
-The joint British-American assault rescued the merchant vessels, captured or destroyed most of the pirate fleet, and killed or captured the most of the pirate force.
+The joint British-American assault rescued the merchant vessels, captured or destroyed most of the pirate fleet, and killed or captured most of the pirate force.
 The Powhatan lost five killed and six wounded.
 The Rattler had comparable losses.